optuna/optuna/CONTRIBUTING.md

 - briefly describe and reflect the changes
 - wrap any code with backticks
+- no period in the PR title

 *The title will be directly visible in the release notes.*

 #### Example

-Introduces Tree-structured Parzen Estimator to `optuna.samplers`.
+Introduces Tree-structured Parzen Estimator to `optuna.samplers`

 ### Description